gurditsingh/hydeout/_posts/test.md

 Checkpoint is just an optimization technique that allows to quickly access metadata as Parquet file without need to scan individual transaction log files.

-checkpoint writes a checkpoint of the current state of the delta table (Snapshot).
+ - Checkpoint writes a checkpoint of the current state of the delta table (Snapshot).
 That produces a checkpoint metadata with the version.
 Checkpoint requests the LogStore to overwrite the _last_checkpoint file with the JSON-encoded checkpoint metadata.

-Checkpoints store all the non-redundant actions in the table’s log up to a certain log record ID, in Parquet format.
+ - Checkpoints store all the non-redundant actions in the table’s log up to a certain log record ID, in Parquet format.
 Some sets of actions are redundant and can be removed.